- Written by Dr.Mehmet Demircioglu

 I also separate hair pulling from scarring alopecia, where inflammation can permanently damage follicles and must be quiet before surgery is even considered.
 The diagnosis matters because the operation is only one part of the decision.
 If the cause is misunderstood, the graft plan may be wrong from the beginning.

-Can transplanted hair be pulled out again?
+Transplanted hair can be pulled out again

 I also ask where the pulling happens.
 Pulling from the recipient area is different from pulling from the donor area.
 If the donor area has been repeatedly traumatized, the graft supply may be less reliable than it first appears.

 In a stable case, I am not trying to create dramatic density.
 The plan should restore a natural pattern that fits the surrounding hair.
-This can mean careful hair direction, soft spacing, and conservative graft use, especially around the hairline or temple.
+This can mean careful hair direction, soft spacing, and cautious graft use, especially around the hairline or temple.

 For women, this planning can be delicate because the hairline, part line, and styling pattern often matter as much as the bald spot itself.
 The principles I use in female hairline planning are relevant here.
 The transplant must look natural when the hair is parted, tied back, or worn normally, not only under clinic lighting.